18F/public-benefits/README.md

 This repo is an index of work in the human services space led by teams within GSA's [Technology Transformation Service (TTS)](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) (which includes [18F](https://18f.gsa.gov/)).

 ## About the portfolio
-Over the last two-plus years, several teams within TTS have worked on a number of projects that fall within the human services space.
+Since 2016, several teams within TTS have worked on a number of projects that fall within the human services space.
 This body of work has led to a deeper understanding of the challenges of the space from a variety of angles.
-We believe we can increase our potential for impact by approaching this as a cohesive body of work and making thoughtful choices about how and where we engage moving forward.
+18F formalized this body of work into a distinct portfolio in 2018, with the goal of increasing our potential for impact and making thoughtful choices about how and where we engage in this space moving forward.

 ### Our vision
 We envision a world where: